tip-org/tools-paper/paper.md

 discovery and TIP to connect the two.
 It is not intended as a real theorem prover, but rather a demonstration of what TIP can do.

+...
+Rudimentophocles, a simple inductive theorem prover and rudimentary clone of HipSpec.
+The difference is that, while HipSpec is 6000 lines of Haskell code, Rudimentophocles is a 100-line shell script built on top of TIP.
+Rudimentophocles is not intended as a serious inductive theorem prover, but it demonstrates ...

 # Future work

 Future backends: Leon, Smallcheck, THF, TFF

 Coinduction (reference to CVC work)

+extra features e.g. inductive predicates

 \printbibliography